JosepVirgili/WedBooth/README.md

 sudo nano /etc/rc.local
 ```

-At the end of the file add:
+At the end of the file add (change pi for your own username if you have change it):

 ```
-# Auto run our application
+# Auto run WedBooth
-sudo python PhotoBooth.py
+sudo python /home/pi/WedBooth/PhotoBooth.py
 ```

 ### Legal Boring Stuff